Delayed Hawkes birth-death processes: Introduction

-Besides being a suitable process to model real-world phenomena, much of the popularity of the Hawkes process can be attributed to its tractability.
-To illustrate: there exists a recursive procedure to determine the moments of Hawkes processes \cite{elementary, matrix method, Infinite server queues}; we can approximate transforms for Hawkes-fed infinite server queues by iterates of a certain operator \cite{multivariateKLM, Infinite server queues}; heavy-tailed and heavy-traffic asymptotics can be described \cite{multivariateKLM, Infinite server queues}; nonparametric estimation of the model parameters is possible \cite{Kirchner}; various scaling limits are studied \cite{Bacry, Horst, Rosenbaum1, Rosenbaum2}; there are existence, uniqueness and stability results in a quite general context \cite{Stabilitypaper, Massoulie, AgeDependent}; and the distribution of the cluster duration can be described \cite{Conditional uniformity}.
-Of course, this list is far from exhaustive.
+Besides being a suitable process to model real-world phenomena, the Hawkes process owes much of its popularity to its high tractability.
+In particular, recursive procedures have been developed to determine corresponding moments \cite{elementary, matrix method, DZ11, Infinite server queues}; a procedure has been devised by which, in the context of Hawkes-fed population processes, transforms can be approximated by iterates of a certain operator \cite{multivariateKLM}; heavy-tailed and heavy-traffic asymptotics have been identified \cite{multivariateKLM, Infinite server queues}; techniques for nonparametric estimation of the model parameters, with provable performance guarantees, have been set up \cite{Kirchner}; a broad range of scaling and large deviation limits have been studied \cite{Bacry, Horst, Rosenbaum1, Rosenbaum2,ldpKLM,Zhu}; existence, uniqueness and stability results have been established that apply under great generality \cite{Stabilitypaper, Massoulie, AgeDependent}; and recently results on the distribution of the Hawkes process' underlying cluster duration have become available \cite{Conditional uniformity}.
+Evidently, this list is by no means exhaustive, but it provides an illustration of the process' amenability for analysis, focusing on contributions of direct relevance to this paper.

+Since its inception, various generalized versions of the basic variant of the Hawkes process have been examined, all of them being point or population processes in which the occurrence of events affect the conditional intensity process.
+For example, Massoulié \cite{Massoulie} considers a highly flexible family of models involving a (possibly) nonlinear intensity function $\lambda$: